ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/MeshInterface.md

 Applications use only `LoWPANNDInterface`, `ThreadInterface` or `NanostackEthernetInterface` directly to set up the network and provide a driver.
 Rest of the classes provide an abstration between Nanostack and Socket layers of Mbed OS.

-See <a href="https://github.com/ARMmbed/mbed-os/blob/master/features/nanostack/FEATURE_NANOSTACK/nanostack-interface/NanostackRfPhy.h" target="_blank">NanostackRfPhy.h</a> for an up-to-date header file and API.
+See [NanostackRfPhy.h](https://github.com/ARMmbed/mbed-os/blob/master/features/nanostack/FEATURE_NANOSTACK/nanostack-interface/NanostackRfPhy.h) for an up-to-date header file and API.

 #### Device Driver API